JLaffey-CB/pipeline-intro-lab/README.md

 > *	Create and run a Pipeline in another feature branch
 > *	Control the agent where the Pipeline or steps execute
 > *	Stash and unstash files from one stage to the next

-> *	Wait for user input before proceeding
-> *	Add a checkpoint from which the Pipeline can be restarted
+>   Now we're starting to add more advanced functionality.
+We can specify a specific agents or agents by label for execution of the entire Pipeline and for individual steps.
+This can be useful for running builds in QA vs. Production or leveraging parameters (discussed later) to control where steps execute.
+We'll use the Git stashing functionality, pause for user input (such as specifying an environment for deployment) and create a checkpoint so a failed job can be restarted.

 We need to create a new branch to work in.
 Open the Jenkinsfile in the Blue Ocean Visual Editor and save it to a new branch called multi-env-pipeline.